erinpentecost/ErnBurglary/README.md

 You can optionally turn off all the alerts except the last one.

 ## How it Works
 If you're near an NPC and they say something, the mod checks if you are sneaking.
 If you are sneaking, the mod reproduces the same vanilla game logic for sneak detection.
 If you fail that check, then the NPC is marked as having spotted you.
+If you're super close to the NPC, they don't have to say anything.

 Every item you pick up is also tracked, unless you picked it up during a dialogue or barter screen.